-Dr. Powell completed his medical degree at the Medical College of Wisconsin in 1986.
-His Residency in General Surgery was completed at New Jersey Medical School in Newark, NJ in 1992.
-This was followed by a fellowship in Vascular Surgery at Dartmouth Hitchcock Medical Center from 1992-1994.
-Following completion of his fellowship, Rick was an Assistant Professor of Surgery at Yale Medical School until his return to Dartmouth Hitchcock Medical Center in 1997.
-Upon his return to Dartmouth Hitchcock Medical Center, Rick directed the Vascular Surgery Basic Science Program until assuming the role of Section Chief in 2007.
-He is Vice-Chair of the Board of Trustees of The Hitchcock Foundation.
+Dr. Powell completed his medical degree at Medical College of Wisconsin in 1986.
+His residency in General Surgery was completed at New Jersey Medical School in Newark, NJ, in 1992, followed by a fellowship in Vascular Surgery at DHMC from 1992-94.
+He was an Assistant Professor of Surgery at Yale Medical School from 1994-97, when he returned to DHMC to direct the Vascular Surgery Basic Science Program.
+He was named Section Chief of Vascular Surgery in 2007.

 He has published numerous studies on the use of gene therapy and stem cells in the treatment of patients with peripheral vascular disease.
-He has been or is currently the National or International Principle Investigator on multiple Gene Therapy and Stem Cell Therapy clinical trials, including the first-in-human use of HGF gene therapy to treat patients with critical limb ischemia.
+He has been or is currently the National or International Principle Investigator on multiple Gene Therapy and Stem Cell Therapy clinical trials, including the first in human use of HGF gene therapy to treat patients with critical limb ischemia.
 He has had NIH funding continuously since 1997 and has served as a member on multiple NIH study sections.
 He has chaired the Research Council and Clinical Research Committee for the Society of Vascular Surgery.

 Rick enjoys cycling and cross country skiing and lives with his family in Etna, NH.